 You can set up geofencing messages using your brand’s app, although customers will need to have their app open to receive messages.
 Or, you could use more traditional SMS messaging, which will trigger even if your app isn’t open.
 No matter which method you use for your geofence, though, you’ll need your customers to opt into your messages first.

 Beacons operate similarly to geofencing, but they work using Bluetooth technology instead of satellites and cell towers.
 A beacon is a device around half the size of a smartphone, and can send a Bluetooth signal within a 50–150 yard radius.
 In this manner, beacons can help with hyper-targeted marketing when a customer gets very close to your business, or when a customer’s already in your store.
-You can even use multiple beacons, each with a smaller radius, to push information about specific products that a customer approaches.
+You can even use multiple beacons, each with a smaller radius, to push information about specific products that a customer approaches (and take advantage of micro-moments).

 Unlike other proximity marketing technologies, a beacon can’t communicate directly with a customer’s device through traditional messaging.
 Instead, you’ll have to use your brand’s app.